apurvaakochar/Pycom-iOS-Challenge/SOLUTION.md

 ### Xib vs. Storyboards

-• In this scenario, both .Xib and Storyboards could have been used
+• In this scenario, both .xib and Storyboards could have been used

 • Storyboards were chosen as there were very few pages

-• However, in case of multiple developers or too many pages, I prefer to use .Xib, as storyboards are slow and less flexible
+• However, in case of multiple developers or too many pages, I prefer to use .xib, as storyboards are slow and less flexible

 ### Libraries